 I recently watched a personal trainer at a well-known health club talking on his/her cell phone – and texting –while his client was working out.
 I couldn’t believe what I was seeing!
 Didn’t that personal trainer know that everybody in the club was watching his unprofessional behavior?

 When members see personal trainers being unprofessional, it sends a message to health club members about the treatment they can expect if they signed up for personal training.
 I have heard from several people over the years who told me how they also witnessed seeing trainers chatting on the phone during training sessions.
 They all said they same thing – they would never hire that trainer.

 All personal trainer certifications have an expiration date.
 Personal fitness trainers need to renew (recertify) the cert before the expiration date.
 We all make mistakes but the personal trainer who repeatedly lets their certification expire may not be taking the business seriously.
 Health clubs often know when a cert expires.
 I can’t tell you how many times I’ve gotten calls by fitness trainers who have been fired because their certification expired.

-Handling A Burned Out Personal Trainer?
+Handling A Burned-Out Personal Trainer?

 It’s easy to fire the fitness trainer who is not living up to expectations but that may not be the best answer.
 A better approach might be to speak to the person in private and try to discover the reasons behind their actions.
-This allows health club management to discover issues that they may not have been aware of how the club is running.
+This allows health club management to discover issues that they may not have been aware of how the gym is running.
 It also lets the general manager show the fitness trainer that they are more than just an “employee”.
-This last point is especially powerful because fostering a sense of “family” is one of the strongest predictors of personal trainer retention.
+This last point is compelling because fostering a sense of “family” is one of the strongest predictors of personal trainer retention.